PeterMosmans/presentation-template/README.md

-The CSS file ```css/include.css``` contains the default DZslides stylesheet.
-Modify to your liking.
+The CSS file ```css/include.css``` contains a modified version of the DZslides stylesheet.
+Modify it even further to your liking.
 Be creative.

 The ```header.txt``` file contains a license to be included in the DZslides HTML code for your presentation content.
 Personally I use the [Creative Commons license](http://creativecommons.org/licenses/by-sa/4.0/), but feel free to modify this for your own content.